-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company at April 27, 2013 and April 28, 2012, and the consolidated results of its operations and its cash flows for each of the three years in the period ended April 27, 2013, in conformity with U.S. generally accepted accounting principles.
-Also, in our opinion, the related financial statement schedule referred to above, when considered in relation to the consolidated financial statements taken as a whole, presents fairly in all material respects, the information set forth therein.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Daktronics, Inc. and subsidiaries at April 26, 2014 and April 27, 2013, and the consolidated results of its operations and its cash flows for each of the three years in the period ended April 26, 2014, in conformity with U.S. generally accepted accounting principles.
+Also in our opinion, the related financial statement schedule referred to above, when considered in relation to the consolidated financial statements taken as a whole, presents fairly in all material respects, the information set forth therein.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the Company's internal control over financial reporting as of April 27, 2013, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated June 12, 2013 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Daktronics Inc.'s internal control over financial reporting as of April 26, 2014, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 framework) and our report dated June 12, 2014, expressed an unqualified opinion thereon.

-/s/ Ernst & Young LLP Minneapolis, Minnesota June 12, 2013
+/s/ Ernst & Young LLP Minneapolis, Minnesota June 12, 2014